 - All-fruit popsicles usually contain a lot of water and are fun!
 (You can also try this Mango-Kefir popsicle recipe.)

 - Fiber-rich foods like oatmeal, whole grain breads, whole grain pastas, and other whole grains.
 Start slowly if these foods are new to your toddler and pair them with healthy fats, water, AND water-rich produce to avoid making the problem worse.

 - Foods with probiotics like yogurt, drinkable yogurt, kefir, sauerkraut, kimchi, miso, and more.
 (You can also try a probiotic supplement.)

-- Slightly watered down prune juice or pear juice.
+- Slightly watered down prune juice, pear juice, or apple juice.